 Every year, recidivism in the Netherlands is monitored by the Research and Documentation Centre (WODC) of the Ministry of Security and Justice.
-English version of the latest fact-sheet (2011) can be found here
+For this purpose the Dutch Recidivism Monitor is developed.
+English version of the fact-sheet for 2011 can be found here

 Graunbøl et. al. (2010).
 “Return.
 A Nordic relapse study among correctional clients”